HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Discussion

 Our results are also related to the three approaches to software development identified by Bosch et al.~\cite{Bosch2018}.
-According to the authors, these approaches would be the conventional requirement-driven, the outcome or data-driven, that is essentially experimentation, and a rising AI-driven software development, where the software would be automatically updated by machine learning algorithms trained with user data.
+The first approach is the conventional requirement-driven.
+The second is the outcome or data-driven, that is essentially experimentation, where teams use data to improve and optimize the system.
+Finally, the third approach is the rising AI-driven software development, where the software would be automatically updated by machine learning algorithms trained with user data.
 The authors argue that these approaches co-exist and should be used according to the needs.
 The relationship among potential features and hypotheses identified in HyMap diagrams suggests an intertwined process where requirements also could take to hypotheses.
-This idea is also related to the concept of hybrid development~\cite{Kuhrmann2017}.

-Regarding the artifact construction process, it is important to summarize the cycles and knowledge flow in the DSR.
-As inputs in the design process from the descriptive knowledge base, there are the elements already described in Section~\ref{sec:literature_review}, like the Personal Constructs Theory~\cite{Kelly2002} and the life-cycle of software startups~\cite{Klotins2019}.
-Besides that, we used other elements in the following cycles, like the value proposition ontology analysis~\cite{Sales2017}.
-From the prescriptive knowledge base, we used cognitive mapping techniques and their use to depict business models (e.g., ~\cite{Furnari2015}).
-The description of the cycles also displayed the iterative nature of the DSR.
-Such an aspect is clear from the improvement of the depicted maps.
-The next section describes this study's contributions to the descriptive and prescriptive knowledge base.